1. How did you self-publish?

 6. What’s next for you?

 The Last Time I’ll Write About You will be re-released and published by Andrews McMeel Publishing on January 30, 2018.
 It should be available worldwide so wherever you are, hello!
 I hope you see my book on your local bookstores’ shelves.

 7. I’m writing a report on one of your books!
 How do I reach you?

-You can email your questions at firstname.lastname@example.org.
+You can email your questions at email@example.com.
 Before you do, make sure you read the book – and please don’t ask me to do all the work for you?
 If you have questions, kindly list them all down instead of going back and forth.
 Let’s save each other’s time. 🙂

 8. Would you please do an interview / guest post for me or would you please attend my event?